Ticking Debt Clock: How Much Can Nigeria’s Economy Absorb?

 To obtain an objective view of the nation’s indebtedness, there are certain metrics that provide support for evaluation and decision-making.

 How is the debt-to-GDP ratio stand?
 How is debt service as a percentage of FG revenue?
 What contribution is tax revenue to FG revenue and how much of tax income can be used to deflate debt value?

 External debt export ratio and external debt to external income ratio?

-FG revenue is highly sensitive to movement in price oil, as non-oil sector contribution to aggregate revenues is low.
+FG revenue is highly sensitive to movement in the price oil, as non-oil sector contribution to aggregate revenues is low.

-Perhaps, it is time for government to go corporate way by hedging foreign exchange risk she is exposed to.
+Perhaps, it is time for the government to go corporate way by hedging foreign exchange risk she is exposed to.

-Borrowing is not bad for the economy, but the government must be ready to pull plug on cost at which funds are acquired.
+Borrowing is not bad for the economy, but the government must be ready to pull the plug on cost at which funds are acquired.